FAMILY RULE 5: LAW AND MOTION

-“Service provider” means an entity authorized by the Court to provide fax filing services to the public and the Court for domestic violence cases, to transfer filings and messages to and from the Court, and to pay any applicable filing fees to the Court.
+“Service provider” means an entity authorized by the Court to provide fax filing services to the public and the Court for domestic violence and elder abuse cases, to transfer filings and messages to and from the Court, and to pay any applicable filing fees to the Court.

 “Fax” and fax filing shall be as defined in Cal.
 Rules, Rule 2003.